Online ISSN: 2077-0464

 Article Processing Charges

 Articles are accepted or rejected for publication solely based on merit (after the peer review and revisions).
-Authors will also be charged for excessive alterations on proofs and submission of revised files after the article has been transferred to the publication division.
+The APC will be charged to the author(s) upon acceptance of his/her article and the payment options will be notified to the corresponding / submitting author.

 One set of galley proofs will be sent to the corresponding author for typographical checking only, only when it is absolutely essential, which should be returned immediately.